Iceland Lottó Review

 What is Lottó: A Quick Overview

 Lottó is a national Icelandic game that traces its origins to more than two decades ago.
-Since its inception, Lottó has produced in over four million winners.
+Since its inception, Lottó has produced over four million winners.
 Playing the game is simple, whether you’re interested in a standard ticket purchase or playing Iceland Lottó online.

 The game is different from the pan-Nordic Viking Lotto.
 Since it does involve a bigger number of countries, Viking Loto has been known to produce larger jackpots.
 The odds of claiming the top prize, however, are much less favorable than the probability of becoming an Iceland Lottó millionaire.